sirrobot01/debrid-blackhole/README.md

 - The `name` key is the name of the Arr/ Category
 - The `host` key is the host of the Arr
 - The `token` key is the API token of the Arr
+- THe `cleanup` key is used to cleanup your arr queues.
+This is usually for removing dangling queues(downloads that all the files have been import, sometimes, some incomplete season packs)

 </details>